 - In Ōkami, wood-sprite Sakuya and priestess Rao both take full advantage of a physics system which was designed to show off everything that can bounce and sway.
 You know, their hair.
 (And busts.)
 While Sakuya is an Innocent Fanservice Girl, Rao is most definitely doing it on purpose.

 - Overlord II applies this to the scantily clad fairies, mermaids, and elven priestesses.
 Who are hideously obese.

-- The Legend of Zelda: The Wind Waker was the first game in the Zelda series to have a full-blown physics system for animating hair, clothes, flags, and grass, though The Legend Of Zelda Majoras Mask was the first in the series to have some type of jiggle physics (for a few of the masks).
+- The Legend of Zelda: The Wind Waker is the first game in the Zelda series to have a full-blown physics system for animating hair, clothes, flags, and grass, though The Legend of Zelda: Majora's Mask is the first in the series to have some type of jiggle physics (for a few of the masks).
 In The Wind Waker, the jiggle physics allow for some spectacular billowing effects, especially with Ganon's cloak during the final battle of the game.

 - The Legend of Zelda: Skyward Sword has this on Peater.
 You know.
 The fat guy.
 Yeah, him.

 - And the Moblins.
 You know.
 The ones in thongs.
 Yeah, them.